remybach/jQuery.clientSideLogging/README.md

 	$.post('/log?type=error&msg=YOUR_ERROR_MESSAGE');

+#### Notes

-`native_error` is set to `true` by default.
+* `native_error` is set to `true` by default.
 This means that all browser errors will also be captured and passed to the backend.
+* `hijack_console` is set to `true` by default and will log to the server as well as display your normal console.error/info/log.
+If you wish to keep the functionality for $.error and console.error (for example) separate, set hijack_console to false.

 ### Backend